structural-engineering-ai/bittrace/README.md

 - **Evolutionary optimization:** No gradient descent—just population-based search over bitwise “layer plans”.
 - **Minimal, fast, unconventional:** Designed for computational efficiency and digital clarity.
 - **Emergent clustering:** Uses bitwise clustering (Hamming/k-medoids) and Hungarian alignment for label mapping.
-- **Pluggable data:** Built for MNIST but can be adapted for any binary or image-like input.

 ---